The Engineering Institute

 About the Engineering Institute...

-At the Engineering Institute you learn to think like an engineer and help create a sustainable future through a week-long program on Norwich University’s campus.
-Collaborate, iterate, and expand your creative thinking by developing your own projects in fields like energy, robotics, and structural engineering.
-Surrounded by peers who share your interests, you will work together to create resilient solutions to the planet’s most pressing problems.
-With access to professional equipment and the guidance of renowned engineers, everyone at Engineering works together to build bridges to a better future.
+At the Engineering Institute you will explore the foundations of leading engineering pathways.
+Collaborate, iterate, and expand your problem solving skills by developing your own projects in fields like energy, electrical, and structural engineering.
+You will work with peers who share your interests to develop your own hypotheses and test them using professional mechanical hardware and software.
+Learn how to utilize professional equipment with the guidance of renowned engineers.
+Everyone at the Engineering Institute works together to build a better future.

 @ Norwich University